KevinQ989/abclib/README.md

 # abclib

-A Python library for Approximate Bayesian Computation (ABC).
-Implements rejection sampling, SMC-ABC, MCMC-ABC, and Synthetic Likelihood, with semi-automatic summary statistics, regression adjustment post-processing, and a full suite of validation diagnostics (SBC, PPC, STR).
+abclib is a from-scratch Python library for likelihood-free Bayesian inference, built as an independent study project extending coursework in simulation and Bayesian statistics.
+It implements rejection ABC, SMC-ABC, MCMC-ABC, synthetic likelihood, and semi-automatic summary statistics, with a full validation suite (SBC, PPC, STR) applied to an MA(2) model and a stochastic Lotka-Volterra predator-prey system.
+[Read the full report (PDF)](docs/report.pdf)

 ---